-People look out for themselves, which has the opposite effect around productivity.
-Your best people, your "outstanding employees" know something that others don't.
-They look first for how they can help others, then and only then, ask for help in return.
+People look out for themselves, which has the opposite effect on productivity.
+Your best people, your "outstanding employees", know something that others don't.
+They look first for how they can help others and only then ask others for help in return.
 This has tremendous power in getting things done.
 It may seem risky to put your needs second, and even counterintuitive, but it works.

 The Bottom Line